BZQLin/WRN_Paddle/README.md

 # WRN_Paddle
-The implement of WRN by Paddle
+The implement of WRN by Paddle.